-15. (1) Where any person, whether entitled to or interested in the registration of a patent or of an application for a patent or not, by circulars, advertisements or otherwise threatens any other person with proceedings for infringement of the privileges or rights conferred by the registration of a patent, any person aggrieved thereby may bring an action against him for any such relief as is mentioned in the next following subsection.
+(1) Where a person, whether entitled to or interested in the registration of a patent or of an application for a patent or not, by circulars, advertisements or otherwise threatens any other person with proceedings for infringement

-(2) Unless in any action brought by virtue of this section the defendant proves that the acts in respect of which proceedings were threatened constitute or, if done, would constitute an infringement of the privileges or rights conferred by the registration of a patent, the plaintiff shall be entitled to the following relief, that is to say-

-(a) a declaration to the effect that the threats are unjustifiable;

-(b) an injunction against the continuance of the threats; and

-(c) such damages, if any, as he has sustained thereby.

-(3) For the avoidance of doubt it is hereby declared that a mere notification of the existence of a certificate of registration of a patent or of an application for a patent does not constitute a threat of proceedings within the meaning of this section.
+- of the privileges or rights conferred by the registration of a patent, a person aggrieved may bring an action against him or her for any such relief as is mentioned in subsection (2). - (2) Unless in any action brought by virtue of this Section the defendant proves that the acts in respect of which proceedings were threatened constitute or, if done, would constitute, an infringement of the privileges or rights conferred by the registration of a patent, the plaintiff shall be entitled to the following relief: - (a) a declaration to the effect that the threats are unjustifiable; - (b) an injunction against the continuance of the threats; and - (c) such damages, if any, as he or she has sustained. - (3) For the avoidance of doubt, it is declared that a mere notification of the existence of a certificate of registration of a patent or of an application for a patent does not constitute a threat of proceedings within the meaning of this Section.

-SUPREME COURT MAY REVOKE REGISTRATION
+16 Supreme Court may revoke registration